City of Batavia, New York

 To further advance Batavia revitalization efforts, eight downtown projects will receive development funding through Governor Cuomo’s $10 million Downtown Revitalization Initiative (DRI).
 The projects will be completed within the next five years and have drawn additional investment interest into the City.
 Other sites primed for investment are located in the urban core district as part of the Batavia Brownfield Opportunity Area (BOA) redevelopment strategy.

-Contact Brett Frank, Director of Economic Development to learn more about investment opportunities!
+Contact Tammy Hathaway, Director of Economic Development to learn more about investment opportunities!

 One Batavia City Centre